sourceduty/Tesla_Design/README.md

 The Tesla Shot Glass Set features a design that is both elegant and futuristic.
 Each glass is crafted with precision, bearing subtle Tesla branding that adds a touch of sophistication.
 The set is housed in a custom stand that echoes the angular design language of the Cybertruck, creating a cohesive aesthetic experience.
 This attention to detail in even small accessories underscores Tesla's commitment to high-quality design across all its products.

 #
-> Alex: "*Tesla is mostly inconsistent with it's unique vehicle and product designs.*"
-#
 #### Tesla Vehicle and Product Design Traits

 1. Innovative